About LZ Phoenix

-Alas, Rally Point Cedar Valley Veterans and its homeless and transitional shelter, LZ Phoenix, were born.
+Alas, LZ Phoenix, was born.
 In mid-September, the shelter opened its doors and our first residents began to move in!!!

 At present, the shelter is funded by private donations and organizations are requested to sponsor their active duty service member or veteran by making a $10 donation, per day, for the families housed.
 Whether there are five members of the family or one, the $10 donation will cover the costs associated with their stay.